 We develop students who are inquisitive; keen to investigate and equipped with practical skills to do so; confident asking questions and articulating their understanding; able to apply the scientific method of enquiry; and who appreciate the broader relevance of the subject.

 Enjoyment of the subject and the reward of success at IGCSE leads many to go on to study physics in the Sixth Form.

 - Learning journey - Years 7 and 8

-In the Lower School we lay a foundation of fundamental physical concepts.
-The content broadly follows that of the National Curriculum Key Stage 3.
+In the Lower School, we lay a foundation of fundamental physical concepts.
 In Year 7 the focus is on forces and materials, and in Year 8 we major on energy, electricity and space.
 The course is structured to develop basic skills in scientific investigation and to encourage a questioning frame of mind.